-I wrote this article in very basic English, and quite quickly, as a needed and timely response to someone's opinions.
-I apologize for the base language used, but the ideas, I feel, are relevant to us all, especially those uninitiated with Judaism’s tenets.
-This paper was written for a specific, young person.
-He needed to be spoken to in this simple and repetitive manner, in order to drive home very basic points.
+I wrote this article in very simple English and quite quickly, as a needed and timely response to a student’s opinions.
+The ideas, I feel, are relevant to us all, especially those uninitiated with Judaism’s tenets.
+The student needed to be spoken to in this simple and repetitive manner, in order to drive home very basic points.
 I start this article writing in response to my last discussed point...

-Let us make our words clear: What makes a person a “Christian” or a “Muslim”?
+Let us be clear: What makes a person a “Christian” or a “Muslim”?
 Being born to parents who follow the Christian religion does not make a person Christian.
 Because, if the child learns of another religion and then chooses to convert, he will not be Christian.
-Our ideas and our actions after we are born, change us.
-A person chooses his religion, and being born in his religion can be changed.
+Our ideas and our actions after we are born change us.
+A person chooses his religion, it’s not inherited: being born in his religion can be changed.
 Religions say it is OK to convert.
-This means that all religions say how you are born, is not what makes you that religion.
-We have proved that a person is not born as a "Christian" or as a "Muslim", but he is born as a man or woman.
+This means that all religions say how you are born is not what makes you that religion.
+We have proved that a person is not born as a Christian or as a Muslim, but he is born as a man or woman.
 Religion comes later.
-How a person chooses to live is what makes him, either Christian, Muslim, or any religion.
+How a person chooses to live is what makes him either Christian, Muslim, or any religion.
 To say, “Who is born Christian should follow Christianity” is not a correct statement.
 So how should we choose which religion to follow?
 I will answer this later on.

-Another problem is that every religion believes that their religion is the "RIGHT" religion.
-This means that every person in Christianity believes that Muslim is a wrong religion.
+Another problem is that every religion believes that their religion is the correct religion.
+This means that every person in Christianity believes that Islam is a wrong religion.
 Every person of the Muslim religion feels a Christian is wrong for being Christian.
-This means that each religion says there is only one "RIGHT" religion.
-If we explain this statement, it means that each religion believes that they have the true religion that G-d wants all people to follow.
+This means that each religion says there is only one true religion.
+If we explain this statement, it means that each religion believes that they have the true religion that God wants all people to follow.

 Belief is Not Proof.
 Proof is Superior to Belief.